LIGO

 LIGO is the largest and most ambitious project ever funded by the NSF.
-In 2017, the Nobel Prize in Physics was awarded to Rainer Weiss, Kip Thorne and Barry C. Barish "for decisive contributions to the LIGO detector and the observation of gravitational waves".
+In 2017, the Nobel Prize in Physics was awarded to Rainer Weiss, Kip Thorne and Barry Barish "for decisive contributions to the LIGO detector and the observation of gravitational waves".

 Observations are made in "runs".
 As of January 2022, LIGO has made three runs (with one of the runs divided into two "subruns"), and made 90 detections of gravitational waves.
 Maintenance and upgrades of the detectors are made between runs.
 The first run, O1, which ran from 12 September 2015 to 19 January 2016, made the first three detections, all black hole mergers.
-The second run, O2, which ran from 30 November 2016 to 25 August 2017, made eight detections, seven black hole mergers, and the first neutron star merger.
+The second run, O2, which ran from 30 November 2016 to 25 August 2017, made eight detections: seven black hole mergers and the first neutron star merger.
 The third run, O3, began on 1 April 2019; it was divided into O3a, from 1 April to 30 September 2019, and O3b, from 1 November 2019 until it was suspended on 27 March 2020 due to COVID-19.
-The O3 run made the first detection of a merger of a neutron star with a black hole.
+The O3 run included the first detection of the merger of a neutron star with a black hole.